menu

 The Quartzsite Town Center neighborhood stands out for having the majority of its residential real estate made up of mobile homes.
 In fact, 78.3% of the occupied real estate here are mobile homes, which is a greater proportion than is found in 99.9% of the neighborhoods in the U.S. If you like mobile homes, this might be a great neighborhood in which to look for real estate.

-In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 6 people per square mile living here, this neighborhood is less crowded than 98.1% of America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 6 residents per square mile, Quartzsite Town Center is less crowded than 98.1% of all U.S. neighborhoods.
 One of the notable things about Quartzsite Town Center is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the Quartzsite Town Center neighborhood has more Danish and Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 28.1% of this neighborhood's residents have Danish ancestry and 12.2% have Swedish ancestry.